andydenniscoates/boomerang/README.md

-Boomerang is a C4D rig to assit with projection planning
+Boomerang is a C4D rig to assist with projection planning

 https://blog.andy-coates.com/